psx-spx/psx-spx.github.io/docs/cdromdrive.md

 for the next Text string (for the next track) are appended after the 00h byte (if there's no further track, then the remaining bytes should be padded with 00h).<br/>
-The "Blocksize" (ID1=8Fh) consists three packs with 24h bytes of data (first 0Ch bytes stored with ID2=00h, next 0Ch bytes with ID2=01h, and last 0Ch bytes with ID2=02h):<br/>
+The "Blocksize" (ID1=8Fh) consists of three packs with 24h bytes of data (first 0Ch bytes stored with ID2=00h, next 0Ch bytes with ID2=01h, and last 0Ch bytes with ID2=02h):<br/>
 ```